dfrappart/dfrappart.github.io/_posts/2026-04-16-Playing_with_Pod_Security_Admission.markdown

 ```

-The culoriut for this is the parameter `securityContext.capabilities.drop=["ALL"]` in the container.
+The culprit for this is the parameter `securityContext.capabilities.drop=["ALL"]` in the container.

 Indeed, nginx tries to bind the port 80 which is not something possible without the NET_BIND_SERVICE capabilites.